svlentink/myhugoblogs/blog.lent.ink/content/2020/parcel-box.md

  |<>|
   50
 ```
-resulting the sides being done sawing.

 ### Back
 Grab another of the initially 4 identical slaps and remove 30mm,
 resulting in 460x1190x18 (or 470x1220x18).
 The backplate is now done.
 This results in the backplate not reaching the ground,
-thus that the final box will stand on the sides as its legs.
+since the box will stand on the sides as its legs.

 ### Front
 Due to the removal of the triangles from the sides, the front is 50mm lower than the back.